 Industry codes of conduct can provide additional and stronger protections for consumers.
-Industry codes are not laws of parliament, but are agreements entered into by members of an industry about the standards and practices they A document that sets out what a person wants to happen to their money and other property after they die. uphold.
-Industry codes range from unenforceable Done by your own free will.
-See also community treatment order (CTO). codes to compulsory codes that bind industry members.
+Industry codes are not laws of parliament, but are agreements entered into by members of an industry about the standards and practices they will uphold.
+Industry codes range from unenforceable voluntary codes to compulsory codes that bind industry members.
 However, external dispute resolution schemes may see industry codes as good industry practice relevant to decision-making.

 Banking Code of Practice

 The Banking Code of Practice (‘Banking Code’) is a voluntary code that sets out standards of good banking practice when banks deal with consumers who are, or may become, their individual and small business customers or guarantors.
 The Banking Code is on the Australian Banking Association’s website.